Analytical description of the survival probability of coherent states in regular regimes: Introduction

-Here, we identify the relevant properties of the initial state and the energy spectrum responsible for dynamical behaviors that were partially anticipated in Refs.~\cite{Marklof1999,Leichtle1996,Altland2012NJP,Altland2012PRL}.
-We provide analytical expressions for the evolution of $SP$ under the LMG Hamiltonian and under the Dicke model in the regular (low-energy) regime, and we offer a precise definition of the equilibration time.
-The approach that we take could be extended to other similar models where the spectrum has a regular part.
+Our approach finds inspiration in the study of multilevel quantum beats in~\cite{Leichtle1996}.
+We identify the relevant properties of the initial state and the energy spectrum responsible for the dynamic behaviors observed at different times.
+This analysis enables us to provide a precise definition of the equilibration time.
+We stress that our approach can be extended to other similar models where the spectrum has a regular part.
+It was indeed recently employed in~\cite{Kloc18} for the analysis of the quenched dynamics of the integrable two-degrees of freedom Tavis-Cummings model and in~\cite{HUMBERTO} for a one-dimensional quartic double-well potential in the semi-classical limit.

-The analytical expression for $SP(t)$ for the LMG model is a sum of products of cosine and Gaussian functions.
-It depends only on three parameters that are estimated semi-classically.
-The decay rate of the oscillations of $SP(t)$ is proportional to the anharmonicity of the spectrum.

-In the Dicke model, the low energy spectrum is organized in sets of eigenvalues that form invariant subspaces associated with approximate integrals of motion~\cite{Relano16,BastaJPA17}.
-As a consequence, instead of a single sum, as in the case of the LMG model, the analytical expression for $SP(t)$ consists of different sums and interferences between them.
-The number of sums grows as the energy and parameters of the initial coherent state approach chaotic classical regions, which causes the decay time of the oscillations to decrease significantly.
+In the LMG model, the analytical expression that we obtain for the $SP(t)$ is a sum of products of cosine and Gaussian functions.
+It depends only on three parameters that can be estimated analytically and semi-classically.
+The decay rate of the oscillations of the $SP(t)$ is proportional to the anharmonicity of the spectrum probed by the initial state.
+In the Dicke model, since the regular part of the energy spectrum is organized in invariant subspaces associated with the quantum numbers of approximate integrals of motion~\cite{Relano16,BastaJPA17} , instead of a single sum, the analytical expression for the $SP(t)$ consists of different sums and interferences between them.
+The number of sums grows as the energy and parameters of the initial coherent state approach chaotic classical regions.
+This causes the decay time of the oscillations to decrease significantly.
+For both models, the analytical results are compared with numerics, showing remarkable agreement.

 The paper is organized as follows.
-Section~II offers a brief presentation of the Hamiltonian and coherent states employed.
-In Sec.~III, we derive an analytical expression for the survival probability evolving under the LMG model.
-In Sec.~IV, the analytical expression for the survival probability obtained with the LMG model is generalized to describe the regular regime of the Dicke model.
-Conclusions are given in Sec.~V. In addition, several appendices provide details of the derivations.
+Section~\ref{Sec:Hams} offers a brief presentation of the Hamiltonians and coherent states employed.
+In section~\ref{Sec:LMG}, we derive an analytical expression for the survival probability evolving under the LMG model.
+In section~\ref{Sec:DMSP}, the analytical expression for the survival probability obtained with the LMG model is generalized to describe the regular regime of the Dicke model.
+Conclusions are given in section~\ref{Sec:Concl}.
+In addition, several appendices provide details of the derivations.